MrBoneCrash/StellarWarfareModEditor/README.md

 ```

 ## Finalisation
-1. Make sure all needed files are in Assets/Resources/Mod
+1. Make sure all needed files (only needed files !!!) are in Assets/Resources/Mod
 1. Click on StellarWarfareEditor/Build Mod (Menu at the top)
 1. Get your mod file from Assets/ModExport (you may have to update the folder after generation (ctrl + r))
 1. Name your mod.unity3d file, this will be the ingame name of your mod.
 (ExampleMod.unity3d)